 It is essential to provide your child with adequate nutrition during infancy and early childhood to ensure their growth, health and development reach their full potential.
 Nutrition provides the fuel that drives early brain growth and development.
 Beginning with pregnancy and throughout early childhood, proper nutrition provides the building blocks for developing your child’s cognitive abilities, motor skills, and socio-emotional skills.
 A healthy diet is essential for a young child to thrive.
 Good nutrition practices during early childhood can also help children develop healthy dietary patterns and establish lifelong eating habits.
 Children grow, learn and develop more successfully when they eat a variety of healthy foods like fruits, vegetables, breads, cereal, yogurt, milk and meats.

-Click here for some common questions and answers about early literacy and general parenting.
+Click here for some common questions and answers about feeding and nutrition.

 The sections below share some guidance on feeding your little one as they grow.